Hui-Tian/assignment-02-postgis-analytics/README.md

 ## Questions

+Setup: I simplified the names of the datasets when importing into Postgres.
+The query will display "Census_Block_Groups_2010" as "censusblock", "Neighborhoods_Philadelphia" as "nb_philly", "Universities_Colleges" as "university", and change "PWD_PARCELS" as "parcels".
+The rest will be as same name as the original ones.
+For your convinience, I also uploaded the data folder into assignment folder.

 1. Which bus stop has the largest population within 800 meters?
 As a rough estimation, consider any block group that intersects the buffer as being part of the 800 meter buffer.

+The stop in Passyunk Av & 15th St has the largest population of 50867.

 2. Which bus stop has the smallest population within 800 meters?

+The stop in Charter Rd & Norcom Rd has the smallest population of 2.

   **The queries to #1 & #2 should generate relations with a single row, with the following structure:**